connexcs/docs/docs/apps/page-builder.md

 Components in a Page Builder include Alert, Buttons, Sub-Form, Sub-Form+, Table etc.

-We've explained the **Component Attribute** for each component individually in the **Components section**.
+We've explained the **Component Attribute** for each component individually in the [**Components section**](https://bani-appsection--connexcs-docs.netlify.app/apps/components/alert/).

 ## Form Attribute

-The Form attribute helps you specify values for the following parameters for all the fields in the form:
+The Form attribute helps you specify values for the following parameters for all the fields in the form or on the form itself:

 |**Name of the Component**|**Description**|**Icon**|
 |-------------------------|---------------|---------|